mikebowler/jekyll_jirametrics/install.md

 ```
 jruby -S gem install jirametrics
 ```
-4. You will now invoke the tool with `jruby -S jirametrics` instead of just `jirametrics` as the rest of the instructions say.
+4. You will now invoke the tool as `jruby -S jirametrics` (or just `jirametrics` when JRuby is your active Ruby) instead of the plain `jirametrics` the rest of the instructions use.
 Everything else is the same.
 5. Optional: If you want to use the dependency report then you'll want to install [graphviz](https://graphviz.org/download/)

 ### Upgrade